Travel Report Zimbabwe and Botswana (May 2018)

 Day 9: We have the safari car all to ourselves.
 At 06:30am we get going.
 After a good hour’s drive, we arrived in the Savute area of Chobe Park and see many zebras, wildebeest, a secretary bird (highlight) and after much driving 2 Cheetahs hidden in high grass.

 Day 10: After breakfast we are driven by Edwin to the airstrip.
-Suddenly everything is back up fast.
-Punctually at 10:30 am our plane lands.
-Suitcases in, get in and we’re in the air.
-25min later we land directly next to Camp Okavango.
+Suddenly everything goes very fast again.
+Punctually at 10:30 o’clock our plane lands.
+Suitcase inside, board and already we are in the air.
+25min later we land right next to Camp Okavango.

-Ernie, the manager, welcomes us in a friendly manner.
-The camp is newly opened in March 2016 and very well equipped, except that for the first time it is really “off” as there is no wifi or phone reception.
-In the afternoon we go with Mec, our guide, on a boat safari.
-The boat ride is great, but without highlights as far as animal watching is concerned.
-Dinner is good, but not as good as Ghoha Hills.
+Ernie, the manager, gives us a warm welcome.
+The camp is newly opened in March 2016 and very well equipped, except that it is the first time that you are really “off” here, as there is neither Wifi nor telephone reception.
+In the afternoon we go on a boat safari with Mec, our guide.

 Day 12: At 06:30am we take another boat safari, this time with Karl.
 The tour is awesome.
 We see elephants, antelopes and many birds, but especially the malachite kingfisher.